Field horsetail

 3 products

-A pure natural product
+A purely natural product

 Suitable for internal and external use